 New York City Art Storage Warehouses

-In two separate transactions, Wharton Equity, in conjunction with an institutional partner, orchestrated the acquisition of two warehouse properties that primarily cater to the fine art and antiques industries.
-The purchases resulted in Wharton Equity having a virtual monopoly on the art storage market in midtown Manhattan.
+In two separate transactions, Wharton Industrial, in conjunction with an institutional partner, orchestrated the acquisition of two warehouse properties that primarily cater to the fine art and antiques industries.
+The purchases resulted in Wharton Industrial having a virtual monopoly on the art storage market in midtown Manhattan.
 A comprehensive renovation program for both properties was undertaken.
 Debt financing for both acquisitions was provided by Prudential Mortgage Company.
 Total capitalization of the two transactions exceeded $80 million.

 New York Metropolitan Area Self Storage Portfolio